Football at the 2012 Summer Olympics – Men's tournament: Venues

-Six venues were used during the tournament with Wembley Stadium in London hosted the Final.
+Six venues were used during the tournament, including Wembley Stadium in London, which hosted the final.

 Squads

 For the men's tournament, each nation submitted a squad of 18 players, 15 of whom had to be born on or after 1 January 1989, and three of whom could be overage players.
 A minimum of two goalkeepers (plus one optional alternate goalkeeper) had to be included in the squad.

 Match officials

 On 19 April 2012, FIFA released the list of match referees that would officiate at the Olympics.

 Draw

 The draw for the tournament took place on 24 April 2012.
 Great Britain, Mexico, Brazil and Spain were seeded for the draw and placed into groups A–D, respectively.
 The remaining teams were drawn from four pots with teams from the same region kept apart.

 Group stage

 The competing countries were divided into four groups of four teams, denoted as groups A, B, C and D. Teams in each group will play one another in a round-robin basis, with the top two teams of each group advancing to the quarter-finals.

 All times are local, British Summer Time (UTC+1).